jeremycg/pythoncourse/readme.md

-A python course on the data science stack for Precima, developed by Jeremy Gray.
+A course on the data science stack in Python and a little reproducible research developed for Precima by Jeremy Gray.

-Served from static html on branch "gh-pages", coverted from the raw jekyll build on branch "raw".
+Served from static html on branch "gh-pages", converted from the raw jekyll build on branch "raw".

-Github pages doesn't support the plugin used in tagging, so local builds are required.
+Github pages Jekyll implementation doesn't support the plugin used in tagging, so local builds are required.

 Please submit bug-fixes/typos/updates at 'raw'